 I have written a few posts previously that have referenced exploratory testing (here, and here for example).
-But in those, I have only gone as far as providing a short explanation of the technique and not deep-diving into the subject.
+But in those, I have only gone as far as providing a short explanation and not deep-diving into the subject.

 Which is a shame because it’s one of my favourite types of testing and the one when performed well.
 Can be one of the more valuable tools in your testing toolbox.

 Hopefully, this collection of posts will right that wrong and you can learn something you didn’t know about testing.
 My goal in this post is to provide a detailed explanation of the how’s, and why’s of exploratory testing.
 As well as show how even if we aren’t aware of it, we all use some form of exploratory testing in our daily lives.

 I like to think of exploratory testing as getting from A to B, via Z… as well as some other destinations that as testers, we aren’t aware of at the time of test execution.

 It’s kinda like the testing equivalent of making a structure out of Lego.
 You know what you’re doing.
 But you don’t know the pieces that will go into making your final model.